 Braid became the poster child for indie games for a while thanks to its presence in Indie Game: The Movie.
-The game was the first major release from Johnathan Blow, the one-man-band developer that would go on to create the excellent puzzle game The Witness.
+The game was the first major release from indie developer Johnathan Blow, the one-man-band developer that would go on to create the excellent puzzle game The Witness.

 His first release is a little different.
-It’s a puzzle platformer where time manipulation is a core mechanic.
+It’s a puzzle platform game where time manipulation is a core mechanic.
 Taking inspiration from classic Super Mario titles, you play as Tim, who is searching for a princess that’s been snatched up by an evil monster.
 The relationship is kept vague at first, however.
-As you continue, you’ll learn about Tim and the princess, and how time manipulation plays into their relationship.
+As you continue, you’ll learn about Tim and the princess through narrative hints that fit together like puzzle pieces.

 Dead Cells is a simple game.
 It’s a roguelike action platformer that’s inspired by Metroidvania games.
 Combined together, Dead Cells creates a genre that developer Motion Twin refers to as a “RogueVania,” which is a game that combines the roguelike elements of Rogue Legacy and The Binding of Isaac with Metroidvania games like Symphony of the Night and Super Metroid.

 You continually fight through a series of procedurally generated levels with boss battles inserted between.
 However, you’ll unlock a number of different upgrades along the way that lead to different play styles.
 Depending on the items you grab during a run, you could rip through levels at breakneck speed or take things slow and explore every nook.